Eternal-FVR/Game-24/README.md

 * Deployed the completed website using Netlify, allowing the game to be accessed online through a public URL from any device with internet access.
 * Performed final testing after deployment to ensure that all pages, game modes, timers, settings, and interactive features functioned correctly in the live environment.
 * Successfully transformed the original concept inspired by the MathCON Finals Game 24 into a fully functional web application that can be used by students and puzzle enthusiasts.
 * Completed the project within the planned development timeline while gaining valuable experience in project planning, web development, debugging, deployment, and iterative improvement.
+* Though you can host websites through a variety of the different platforms, I used the simplest and easiest one, Netlify, All I had to do was drop the files into the field and it published it, you can also use Vercel, Github Pages, or google sites to help host your website, it all depends on preferance.

 # -- Daily Log --